Onurtag/ytbetternotifications/README.md

 Email setup example (for sending only to a gmail account from a fresh dummy gmail account):
 ```
-1. Create a new fake Gmail account with a random password that you dont use anywhere else
+1. Create a new dummy Gmail account with a random password that you dont use anywhere else

 2. Enable less secure apps for your new google account (google how)